 I clicked everywhere as I didn’t understand how it worked.
 After ten questions, the FINISH text was showing, and the score was printed.
 The teacher grabbed the printed score reports, stacked them up, and started announcing the grades.
 My name came up.
 Guess what?
 I got a grade of zero again.
 On my rapport, the subject Informatics was grade one.

 From that day, I did have two options.
 One of them is never to touch a computer again and nothing to do with technology.
 Or the second option, to be the best in technology.
 As a stubborn person, I choose option two.

-I asked my parents to buy a computer, what they gratefully did, and I still thank them for doing that.
-I started educating myself by examining everything on the computer.
+I asked my parents to buy a computer, which they gratefully did, and I still thank them for doing that.
+After that, I started educating myself by examining everything on the computer.

 Fast forward a couple of years, and I was helping other friends and families.
 By the time I was 15, I was building Windows Servers.
 I worked day and night, solving and building complex situations in the technology world.
 I didn’t have any teaching; it was self-study and testing.
-Trial and errors that lead me to be the best in what I become.
+Trial and error lead me to be the best in what I have become.

 Change the world

 Fast forward, eighteen years later.
-My goal is to teach others around the world by educating them, not by limiting technology but by sharing with everyone eager to learn.
+My goal is to teach others worldwide by educating them, not by limiting technology but by sharing with everyone eager to learn.
 To make you better than you were yesterday.
 I hope that I can be the person who will help you or give you that extra push in life.